 Most importantly, during this pandemic, he hopes that everybody is doing okay.

-This story is part one of a two-part series.
+This story belongs to a two-part series.
 Check out the rest here!